 This book for young children is just stunning.
 The way in which the words (both in Spanish and in English) weave around the page in bright vivid colors (illustrated in a folk-art style by Julie Paschkis), demonstrate how Neruda could make words flow from his pen in magical patterns evoking colors and seasons and animals and most of all, emotions.

 Neruda did not only write about pretty things.
 The conditions of the workers in Chile made him angry, and he fought on their behalf through his words.
 He had to leave Chile for a while to escape arrest, but returned after his Nobel Prize acceptance speech.

 Although rhyming words fill the swirling designs on the pages, none of Neruda’s actual poems are included in this book.
 [It’s an interesting problem: how to present a great poet and political activist without actually including examples of what he wrote.
-I, for example, have a book of his love poems, and of “Body of a Woman” I will only quote the first two lines, because the rest soon goes beyond the PG rating!]
+Many of his love poems go beyond a PG rating!]

 Evaluation: This book provides a nice introduction to a great Chilean patriot and poet in a visually stunning format.
 Readers will also appreciate how the words chosen to be a part of the illustrations reflect the episodes being discussed of Pablo’s life.
 (For example, when Pablo had to go into exile, the swirling words include “appear” “disappear” “peligro” “hidden” “patria” “peril” and so on.)